Owen Miller Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers, including Owen Miller (.243 on-base percentage in past 10 games, 84 points below season-long percentage), battle starting pitcher Ryne Nelson and the Arizona Diamondbacks at American Family Field, Tuesday at 8:10 PM ET.
+The Milwaukee Brewers, including Owen Miller (.265 on-base percentage in past 10 games, 65 points below season-long percentage), battle starter Zac Gallen and the Arizona Diamondbacks at American Family Field, Wednesday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Diamondbacks.
+He reached base in his only plate appearance in his most recent game against the Diamondbacks.

 Owen Miller Game Info & Props vs. the Diamondbacks